 Building upon the progress made by the earlier EU-funded “Supporting Democratic Transition in Libya” project of the International Institute for Democracy and Electoral Assistance (International IDEA), SUDEL was a key actor in promoting the strategic linkage between countrywide National Reconciliation initiatives between national leaders as well as the momentum for Dialogue observed at the local level among feuding local communities.

-The overall objective of SUDEL Project is to support the reconciliation processes and democracy building in Libya.
+The overall objective of SUDEL Project was to support the reconciliation processes and democracy building in Libya.
 In the context of the local elections of 2012, the specific objectives have been to:

 - Provide operational and technical support to local elections; and